CSS-Tricks/AnythingSlider-Themes/README.markdown

 ## Change Log

+### Version 1.4

+* Removed max-width from css as the latest version of Opera (11.60+) no longer appears to have that limitation.
+* Updated to work with AnythingSlider v1.8+ (fade mode)
+* Changed links to point to css-tricks

 ### Version 1.3

 * Updated css files to prevent problems with using the navigation in IE8, as per AnythingSlider [issue #206](https://github.com/ProLoser/AnythingSlider/issues/206).
 Even though it doesn't appear to be a problem, better to make the change anyway :P